-Pension Plan Effective date of valuation used to determine pension obligation Date of next required valuation Public Service December 31, 2012 December 31, 2015 Teachers' August 31, 2012 August 31, 2015 Uniformed Services December 31, 2011 December 31, 2014 Members of the House of Assembly December 31, 2012 December 31, 2015 Provincial Court Judges' December 31, 2013 December 31, 2016
+Pension Plan Effective date of valuation used to determine pension obligation Date of next required valuation Teachers' August 31, 2015 August 31, 2018 Uniformed Services December 31, 2014 December 31, 2017 Members of the House of Assembly December 31, 2012 December 31, 2015 Provincial Court Judges' December 31, 2013 December 31, 2016

-9. Funding policy
+10. Funding policy

-In accordance with legislation, the Province's funding requirement is to match employee contributions for current service.
+In accordance with legislation, the Province's funding requirement is to match the employee contributions for current service.
 Matching of contributions may also occur for certain other types of prior service, which may be purchased under contract.

-Also, the Province is required to pay into the Fund amounts required to cover any actual plan deficiencies which may occur.
+Also, the Province is requested to pay into the Fund amounts required to cover any actual plan deficiencies which may occur.
 A plan deficiency occurs when pension payments, refunds of contributions and administrative costs exceed a plan's fund balance.